cskylab/cskylab/_cfg-fabric/_rb-k8s-pro-hello.md

-# k8s-pro-iot-studio
+# k8s-pro-hello

-This namespace is intended to deploy an IOT service environment in Kubernetes.
+This namespace is intended to deploy a simple Hello World application in Kubernetes for testing purposes.

 ## Generate configuration files with cskygen